Gryzle/Neumorphism/README.md

 4. Click "Open Plugins Folder" (Located at the top of the page).
 5. Drag the downloaded file from Step 1 into the Plugins folder.
 6. Enable the plugin by toggling it from the Plugins page.
-7. Click the gear to customize the color of the theme.
+7. Click the gear to customize the color scheme.
+(You might need to complete this step to apply the theme for the first time.)

 ### Below are some screenshots demonstrating the plugin's functionality.